Royal Air Force: Intelligence, surveillance, target acquisition, and reconnaissance (ISTAR)

+Shadow

-Six Hawker Beechcraft Shadow R1s (with two more to be converted) are operated by No. 14 Squadron from RAF Waddington, these aircraft are King Air 350CERs that have been specially converted for the ISTAR role.
+Eight Shadows, six Shadow R1+ and two Shadow R2 are operated by No. 14 Squadron from RAF Waddington, these aircraft are King Air 350CERs that have been specially converted for the ISTAR role.
 Four Shadow R1s were originally ordered in 2007 due to an Urgent Operational Requirement, and began the conversion process to the ISTAR role in 2009.
-ZZ416 was the first Shadow R1 to be delivered in May 2009 to No. V (AC) Squadron.
-A further Shadow was procured and delivered in December 2011.
-The Shadow fleet was transferred over to the newly reformed No. 14 Squadron in October 2011.
-Following the 2015 SDSR, three more Shadows were ordered and the fleet was given an OSD of 2030.

-Ten General Atomics MQ-9A Reaper unmanned aerial vehicles have been purchased to support operations in Iraq and Afghanistan.
-They are operated by No. 39 Squadron based at Creech Air Force Base and No. XIII Squadron at RAF Waddington.
+Protector

+The General Atomics Protector RG1 was officially introduced into RAF service on 17 Jun 2025 with 31 Squadron, with operational flying beginning in late 2025, replacing the legacy MQ-9A Reapers of XIII Squadron.
+On 5 October 2015, it was announced that the Scavenger programme had been replaced by "Protector", a new requirement for at least 20 unmanned aerial vehicles.
+On 7 October 2015, it was revealed that Protector would be a certifiable derivative of the MQ-9B SkyGuardian with enhanced range and endurance.
+In 2016, it was indicated that at least sixteen aircraft would be purchased with a maximum of up to twenty-six.
+In July 2018, a General Atomics US civil-registered SkyGuardian was flown from North Dakota to RAF Fairford for the Royal International Air Tattoo where it was given RAF markings.
+In July 2020, the Ministry of Defence signed a contract for three Protectors with an option on an additional thirteen aircraft.
+The 2021 Defence Command Paper confirmed the order for 16 Protectors, despite the fact that the 2015 SDSR originally laid out plans for more than 20.
+The first Protector RG1 (PR009) was delivered to RAF Waddington in September 2023.
+No. 31 Squadron was reformed as the first Protector squadron on 11 October 2023, having been earmarked for the role in 2018.
+As of June 2025, ten Protector UAVs were in service with the remaining 6 aircraft to be delivered by the end of the year.

+RC-135W Rivet Joint

-Three Boeing RC-135W Rivet Joints (also known in RAF service as Airseeker) replaced the Hawker Siddeley Nimrod R1 fleet in the signals intelligence role under the Airseeker Programme and are flown by No. 51 Squadron.
+Three Boeing RC-135W Rivet Joints replaced the Hawker Siddeley Nimrod R1 fleet in the signals intelligence role under the Airseeker Programme and are flown by No. 51 Squadron.
 The Nimrod fleet was retired in 2011, the RAF co-manned aircraft of the US Air Force until the three RC-135s entered service between 2014 and 2017.
 The aircraft were Boeing KC-135R Stratotanker tankers converted to RC-135W standard in the most complex combined Foreign Military Sales case and co-operative support arrangement that the UK had undertaken with the United States Air Force since the Second World War.

 The Rivet Joint received its first operational deployment in August 2014, when it was deployed to the Middle East to fly missions over Iraq and Syria as part of Operation Shader.
 The RC-135W's OSD is 2035.